Terry Wade: Media appearances

+Injuries

+Terry Wade's dominance in the surf scene of the 1980s was curtailed due to a succession of injuries incurred in pursuit of riding formidable waves.
+His involvement in surfing, particularly at the Wedge, concluded after a series of severe injuries.
+At 19, a significant fall resulted in injury, and a decade later another incident necessitated assistance to exit the water.
+He withdrew from the sport in 1998, having undergone spinal surgery.
+Presently, Wade resides in Bakersfield, where he teaches flying, scheduling lessons around the management of his ongoing pain.

 Personal life

 Terry has been with his wife, Mellissa, since 1991.
 They were married in Maui, Hawaii, in 1993.

 Like many surfers at The Wedge, Wade has suffered serious health consequences in relation to the sport, including a broken back, a broken nose, ribs, a torn rotator cuff, melanoma and non-Hodgkin's lymphoma.